dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-settings.md

     * **Target Name** &mdash; Define the [target name](/docs/build/custom-target-names) for any dbt cloud job to correspond to settings in your project.
     * **Threads** &mdash; The default value is 4 [threads](/docs/core/connect-data-platform/connection-profiles#understanding-threads).
 Increase the thread count to increase model execution concurrency.

-1. Define [environment variables](/docs/build/environment-variables) if you wish to customize the behavior of your project
+1. Define [environment variables](/docs/build/environment-variables) if you want to customize the behavior of your project.

 <Lightbox src ="/img/docs/dbt-cloud/using-dbt-cloud/create-new-job.jpg" width="85%" title="Configuring your environment job settings"/>